Academic policies and procedures

 - MSc research provides information about the procedures and contents of you research project.

-- Regulations for Safety in Fieldwork include the declaration regarding safety and behaviour during excursions and fieldwork.
+- Regulations for Safety in Fieldwork (download) include the declaration regarding safety and behaviour during excursions and fieldwork.
+Additionally students have to sign the Declaration regarding safety and behaviour during excursions and fieldwork (download) before departure.

-- The Financial Regulation for Fieldwork (in Dutch) gives an overview of all financial matters concerning fieldwork and field trips.
+- The Financial Regulation for Fieldwork gives an overview of all financial matters concerning fieldwork and field trips.

 The Study Guide Master’s Earth Sciences degree programme presents a complete overview of the contents and organisation of the programme, in greater detail and depth than you’ll find on this website.